edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 ### Limit of TCP Windows field in the protocol header

 The TCP window size field within the TCP header is 16 bit and therefore cannot be expanded beyond 64K.
 How is it then possible to specify a TCP window size higher than 64K?
-That&#8217;s where <a href="https://www.ietf.org/rfc/rfc1323.txt" target="_blank">RFC 1323</a> defines a scaling factor, which allows scaling up to larger window sizes and thereby enables TCP tuning.
+That's where <a href="https://www.ietf.org/rfc/rfc1323.txt" target="_blank">RFC 1323</a> defines a scaling factor, which allows scaling up to larger window sizes and thereby enables TCP tuning.
 This method increases the maximum window size from 65,535 bytes to 1 gigabyte.

 The window scale option is used only during the TCP 3-way handshake at the beginning of the connection.
 The window scale value represents the number of bits to left-shift the 16-bit window size field.
 The window scale value can be set from 0 (no shift) to 14 for each direction independently.
 Both sides must send the option in their SYN segments to enable window scaling in either direction.